 A violinist, Schmeichel credits his experience as a musician for his view of using the arts for learning.
 “Being a musician shows you how to do something rigorously, and that intense kind of commitment sheds light on how you learn.
 Artists study their art form so intensively that it ends up affecting everything else they do.”
 Schmeichel’s philosophy is the foundation of CoSA’s standards of motivating students to explore, experiment and excel in their passion for the arts.

-All students at CoSA are also students at either Coronado High School (CHS), an award-winning public high school (to learn more about CHS, please click here) or Coronado Pathways Charter School (coronadopathways.com).
+All students at CoSA are also students at Coronado High School (CHS), an award-winning public high school (to learn more about CHS, please click here).
+Some CoSA students pursue their academic studies through an independent online study program offered through CHS.

 We invite you to “Like” Coronado School of the Arts on Facebook.
 Keep in touch with us—our students, faculty, alumni, performances, exhibits, fundraising events, everything that make CoSA the bridge to creativity!